 Team OGA Takes Lead After Day One at PNGA Cup

-At the 14th PNGA Cup, being held this week at the Crosswater Club in Sunriver, Ore., Team OGA took an early lead after the morning Four-Ball matches, with four points, then followed it up with 5 points in the afternoon Foursome matches.
-They hold a 1.5-point lead going into tomorrow’s Singles matches.
+At the 13th PNGA Cup, being held this week at Seattle Golf Club, Team OGA took an early lead after the morning Four-Ball matches, with five points, then followed it up with 4.5 points in the afternoon Foursome matches.
+They hold a 2.5-point lead going into tomorrow’s Singles matches.

-After Team OGA are Team WSGA with 7.5 points, Team BC Golf with 4.5 points and Team IGA with 3 points.
+After Team OGA are Team BC Golf with seven points, Team WSGA with five points and Team IGA with 2.5 points.